 The Thorpe Medal of the European Council on Computing in Construction was instituted and endowed in 2018 in the honour of Prof Antony Thorpe, a pioneering professor in construction information technology and co-founder of COMIT the community for mobile computing in construction.

 The Thorpe Medal recognises a paper that contributes to either practical or research aspects of engineering informatics disciplines in the built environment.
 The practical value of contribution and its impact on engineering informatics practice are key evaluation criteria.

-The award may be presented every two years to the authors of an original technical paper.
+The award may be presented annually to the authors of an original technical paper.

 Papers are eligible if they have been published in a digital issue of a journal in the twenty-four-month period ending at the 31 December of the year preceding the year of the award.